KuldeepB-psl/KuldeepB-psl/README.md

 - 👋 Hi, I’m @KuldeepB-psl
 - 👀 I’m interested in coding golang.
-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning ReactJs and Elixir withAsh framework.
 - 💞️ I’m looking to collaborate on learning repos.
 - 📫 How to reach me ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I left Java for GoLang

 <!---
 KuldeepB-psl/KuldeepB-psl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.